 Submit all MSAT application materials by the Feb.
 1 priority deadline.
 Applications after Feb.
 1 are considered on a rolling admission basis.
 Completing the application and meeting admission requirements do not guarantee admission.
 A personal interview is required.
 The MSAT program begins once a year in the summer and requires two summer sessions.

 Complete a BA or BS degree from an accredited U.S. institution OR complete the first three years of undergraduate work for the U2G combined program at the University of Iowa.

-Earn a minimum 3.25 cumulative GPA with a C grade or higher in all required Pre-AT courses: biology, chemistry, physics, human anatomy, human physiology, exercise physiology, general psychology, biomechanics/kinesiology, nutrition and statistics (see next page for specific courses).
-Pre-requisite course equivalency will be determined by the Program Director on a case by case basis.
+Earn a C grade or better in all required courses: Biology, chemistry, physics, human anatomy, human physiology, exercise physiology, general psychology, biomechanics/kinesiology, nutrition and statistics (See degree audit for specific courses.
+Pre-requisite course equivalency will be determined by the Program Director case by case.

-Additional coursework is recommended in medical terminology, introductory AT courses, public health, motor learning or additional psychology coursework (see next page for specific courses).
+Additional coursework is recommended in medical terminology, introductory AT courses, public health, motor learning or additional psychology coursework.
+See degree audit specific courses.

 Submit the application through the Athletic Training Centralized Application Service (ATCAS) at https://atcas.liaisoncas.com.
 Set up a University of Iowa account and pay the supplemental fee.

 For the U2G program, complete at least 80 s.h. of undergraduate courses at the University of Iowa.